History of Homeschooling

 For most parents and children of the last generation, it was very difficult to homeschool.
 It was not socially acceptable.
 Curricula options were limited.
 Parents had the intimidating task of registering with their school district, sometimes having to wait for the local board of education to review their annual request.
 Homeschool students would have to take tests in unfamiliar environments.
 Homeschool graduates would have to take a G.E.D., because the military would not allow them to enlist otherwise.
 College entrance was much more difficult.
 Some states required special monitoring if the student’s annual achievement test score was below the 50 percentile for the state, even though it didn’t require the same procedure for half the state’s students in the public schools.

-Today, parents enjoy much more freedom to homeschool.
-It is socially acceptable.
+Today, parents enjoy much more freedom to homeschool than the last generation’s history of homeschooling.
+It is now more socially acceptable.
 There are several high quality individualized curricula to choose from that allow parents to offer a quality education in all levels and subjects from home.
 Registering with the local school district has become much easier and accepted.
 Colleges and the military have restructured for homeschoolers.
+See Homeschools Strengths on this site.

 An online Christian school is obviously an advantage over other options.
-Even though it seems unlikely to ever be a problem the way homeschooling has trended, it is still mainly protected by the First Amendment freedom of religion covering.
+Even though it seems unlikely to ever be a problem the way homeschooling has trended, online Christian schools are still mainly protected by the First Amendment freedom of religion covering.
 Because the First Amendment right protects the ability to school from home due to religious conviction, a biblical program would help prove a religious conviction much easier than a secular program.
+See Christian Homeschool.
 Although many people homeschool as a preference, benefit, avoidance of negative influences in campus schools, and convenience, the First Amendment is the law that protects the right to homeschool.

 Since becoming socially acceptable, many homeschool programs are receiving a large percentage of applications from academic and behavior problem students.
 This will create lower achievement test score averages, which could change how homeschooling and online school enrollment is viewed.
 There is an argument that these students were originally not functioning in the public school and need a longer period of time to repair for fair evaluation when completing school from home.
 With the other side of the argument, there are parents that are taking advantage of homeschooling for the wrong reason, and therefore the student’s success is doubtful.
 This situation is likely to bring some changes in how the government views homeschooling.